Anshkaushal-1600/Hospital-Finance-Analysis-System/README.md

 *   **Days Cash on Hand (DCOH):** A critical liquidity measure for non-profit and for-profit hospitals.
 *   **ALOS Efficiency:** Visualizes the cost impact of extended patient stays.

-## 📸 Screenshots

-*(Add screenshots of the Command Center, the Scenarios Dropdown, and the PDF Report here)*

 ## 🚀 Getting Started